shakurocom/iOS_Toolbox/VideoCamera/README.md

 }
 ```

-To display camera preview, one of the simplest ways is to prepare container view in storyboard a than add camera's preview to it:
+To display camera preview, one of the simplest ways is to prepare container view in storyboard and than add camera's preview to it:

 ```swift
 @IBOutlet private var cameraPreviewContainerView: UIView!